 It’s not just about luxury shopping though.
 Waking up to catch a slow-motion breeze of early morning tai chi in Victoria Park or relaxing in the garden of Tin Hau Temple proves that Causeway Bay is more than just a feather in the cap of China’s bastion of capitalism.

-Even simply grabbing a meal on Houston Street, also unimaginatively known as Food Street, will be enough to convince you that settling on Causeway Bay in your quest for where to stay in Hong Kong is always a good idea.
+Even simply grabbing a meal on Houston Street, also unimaginatively known as Food Street, will be enough to convince you that settling on Causeway Bay in your quest for where to stay in Hong Kong is always a good idea!

-Although Causeway Bay is Hong Kong Island’s biggest accommodations hub, you’ll find a much smaller selection here than in the various areas of Kowloon.
+Although Causeway Bay is Hong Kong Island’s biggest accommodations hub, you’ll find a much smaller selection of places to stay here than in the various areas of Kowloon.
 There’s a surprising lack of ultra-high-end luxury hotels considering the barrage of upscale boutiques lining the street.

-The mid-range in Causeway Bay, however, is well covered, perhaps better than anywhere else in Hong Kong.
+The mid-range here, however, is well covered, perhaps better than anywhere else in Hong Kong.
 Four-star hotels are plentiful, and among the finest value in HK within the price range.
 Budget guesthouses aren’t unheard of, but the selection (and quality) is a tad better across the harbour in Kowloon.
-Here are a few of our picks for the best hotels in Causeway Bay:

-- Timehouse: One of the best budget options in Causeway Bay.
-Rooms are a tight squeeze, but homy design touches throughout the property add some comfort.
+- Timehouse: One of the nicest budget options in the neighbourhood.
+Rooms are a tight squeeze, but homey design touches throughout the property add some comfort.

-- Metropark Causeway Bay: A top-notch 4-star hotel that’s surprisingly value-laden for HK.
+- Metropark Causeway Bay: A top-notch 4-star hotel that’s surprisingly value-laden for Hong Kong.
 The ridiculously magnificent harbour views from the pool are worth a stay alone.

 Snuggled between the skyscrapers of Central and the boutiques of Causeway Bay, Wan Chai presents a fleeting glimpse of Hong Kong Island’s past.
 By day, this historic district, once a British colonial stronghold, serves up more traditional shopping that’s far more lowbrow than that of its upper-class neighbours to the east and west.
 By night, Wan Chai is another story all together.

-Wan Chai is home to some of Hong Kong’s most famous nightlife, centered around the infamous Lockhart Road.
+Wan Chai is home to some of most famous nightlife in Hong Kong, centered around the infamous Lockhart Road area.
 The bars here lean more towards edgy than classy, much like the street markets elsewhere.
 In fact, this applies to much of the area.

 There’s no doubt: Wan Chai’s a little rougher edges than both Central and Causeway Bay.
 And that’s precisely why you might enjoy settling on this area while choosing where to stay in Hong Kong.
 Wan Chai is still centrally located, safe, but it doles out just enough bite to keep things interesting.

 - Check Inn HK: Our top pick for budget hotels in Wan Chai.
 Offers both private rooms (with or without private bathrooms) and dorms.
 Located just 5-minutes from Wan Chai MTR for convenient access to rest of the city.

 - Hotel Indigo Hong Kong Island: A sleek modern boutique hotel that sits just steps away from Wan Chai MTR Station.
 Soak in the incredible views with a cocktail in hand from the 29th-floor Sky Bar.
-The dreamy rooftop infinity pool is also a nice touch.
+The dreamy rooftop infinity pool is also a nice touch for your stay.

 - Grand Hyatt Hong Kong: A top-notch luxury hotel in the heart of Wan Chai.
-Views over Victoria Harbour paint a lovely cityscape through the floor-to-ceiling windows in the guest rooms.
-All reservations include use of a free 4G smartphone to roam around HK with.
+Views over Victoria Harbour paint a lovely cityscape through the floor-to-ceiling windows in the guestrooms.
+All reservations include use of a free 4G smartphone to roam around HK with during your stay.

-Wedged between the Peak and Victoria Harbour, Central feeds Hong Kong’s reputation as a city where business comes first and dollars rule the roost.
-The gleaming skyscrapers of Central form what’s one of the world’s best skylines.
-And tramping between them, gawking at their never-ending upward crawl, is no less beguiling than watching them dance to the Symphony of Lights from across the harbour in Tsim Sha Tsui.
+Wedged between Victoria Peak and Victoria Harbour, Central District feeds Hong Kong’s reputation as a city where business comes first and dollars rule the roost.
+The gleaming skyscrapers of Central District form what’s one of the world’s most stunning skylines.
+And tramping between them, gawking at their never-ending upward crawl, is no less beguiling than watching them dance to the Symphony of Lights from across the harbour.

 Like Causeway Bay, Central’s one of the premier destinations in HK to fill your suitcases with the latest fashions.
 And, no, it isn’t going to be cheap.
 The focus is as upscale as the towering financial district would suggest.
 Throughout Central, designers like Yves Saint Laurent and Louis Vuitton are well-represented whether at the exclusive LANDMARK or the ritzy Pacific Palace.

-Even with all the money changing hands, there are still several pockets of Central that hold steady to Hong Kong’s older flavours.
+Even with all the money changing hands, there are still several pockets of Central that hold steady to the older flavours of Hong Kong.
 Exploring the stairwells & alleyways northwest of Central MTR or lunging into the eateries of Wellington Street is as fulfilling an experience as you’ll have anywhere in the city.
 Or to indulge in a little relaxation among some old colonial charms, wander through Hong Kong Park.

-As you’d expect from HK’s financial epicentre, the accommodations scene in Central hooks up some of the top luxury hotels in Hong Kong, maybe even some of the best in the world.
+As you’d expect from HK’s financial epicentre, the accommodations scene in Central hooks up some of the top Hong Kong luxury hotels, maybe even some of the best in the world.
 The mid-range is similarly well-endowed.
 Don’t expect to find much in the way of budget hotels here.
-Get started with a couple of these best hotels in Central:
+Get started searching for where to stay with these top picks…

 - mini Hotel Central: One of the only truly budget hotels in Central.
-Rooms are seriously cramped, even by Hong Kong standards, but beds are comfortable and the location is unbeatable at this price.
+The rooms are seriously cramped, even by Hong Kong standards, but beds are comfortable, and the location is unbeatable at this price.

 - Butterfly on Wellington Boutique Hotel: A classy 4-star hotel brimming with character.
-The design aesthetic fuses contemporary and traditional Chinese elements for a completely unique take among HK hotels.
-Its location, just steps away from SoHo and the Mid-Level escalators, and the free smartphone rental for the duration of your stay doesn’t hurt either.
+The design aesthetic fuses contemporary and traditional Chinese elements for a completely unique take among Hong Kong hotels.
+Its location just steps away from SoHo, Lan Kwai Fong, and the Mid-Level escalators, and the free smartphone rental for the duration of your stay doesn’t hurt either.

-- Mandarin Oriental Hong Kong: An absolute gem of a luxury hotel that’s among the best on the entire continent.
+- Mandarin Oriental Hong Kong: An absolute gem of a luxury hotel that’s among the finest on the entire continent.
 From top to bottom, this 5-star gleams with elegance.
-Floor-to-ceiling windows in all the rooms reveal breathtaking city and harbour vistas.
-An evening of relaxation in the spa or around the luxurious indoor pool will release all the tensions of prowling through Hong Kong’s busy streets.
+The floor-to-ceiling windows in all the guestrooms reveal breathtaking city and harbour vistas.
+An evening of relaxation in the spa or around the luxurious indoor pool will release all the tensions of prowling through the busy streets of Hong Kong.

 You wouldn’t be alone in concluding that Sheung Wan is the coolest neighbourhood in Hong Kong.
 When stacked beside Central to the west, it can feel as if two different worlds have collided.
 Sheung Wan steps away from the glitz and dives into Hong Kong’s more traditional roots.

 A genuinely fascinating mix, pitting lively Chinese food & medicine markets against fading British colonial possessions, keeps Sheung Wan ticking in the back of your mind.
-Even if the traditional markets aren’t quite your style, Sheung Wan is a stone’s throw from the delectable eateries of Wellington Street and the raucous nightlife of SoHo—and at a better price to boot.
+Even if the traditional markets aren’t quite your style, Sheung Wan is a stone’s throw from the delectable eateries of Wellington Street and the raucous nightlife of the SoHo area—and at a better price to boot.

-Like most of Hong Kong Island, the selection of accommodations in Sheung Wan swells at the mid-rift.
-The best hotels in Sheung Wan fall mostly to the mid-range of prices with only a trickle of budget and luxury options.
-Try out one of these best places to stay in Sheung Wan:
+Like most of Hong Kong Island, the selection of accommodations in Sheung Wan swells at the mid-rift, catering mostly to the mid-range of prices with only a trickle of budget and luxury options.
+Here are a few options…

 - Ibis Hong Kong Central & Sheung Wan: A standard 3-star hotel rockin’ out views far better than its price would suggest.
 The hotel is central, especially close to the ferry terminal for a day trip to Macau.

 - Hotel LBP: A cozy boutique hotel close to Sai Ying Pun MTR Station.
 The economy rooms can be a tight squeeze.
-Upgrading to their suites, however, doesn’t break the break, and gives you a tad more space than most rooms in HK at the price point.
+Upgrading to their suites, however, doesn’t break the break, and gives you a tad more space for your stay than most places in HK at the price point.

-- The Jervois: The best luxury hotel in Sheung Wan oozing with style and sophistication.
-Suites are ridiculously spacious for HK and serve up the area’s best city views.
-Every reservation includes a smartphone with 4G and free long distance to use while traipsing around Hong Kong.
+- The Jervois: The top-rated luxury hotel in Sheung Wan oozing with style and sophistication.
+Suites are ridiculously spacious for HK and serve up the area’s most beautiful city views.
+Every reservation includes a smartphone with 4G and free long-distance to use while traipsing around Hong Kong.

-Hong Kong’s not known at much of a budget travel destination in terms of accommodations.
-Like choosing where to stay in Tokyo, Hong Kong often comes at a premium.
+Hong Kong isn’t known as much of a budget travel destination in terms of accommodations.
+Like choosing where to stay in other big Asian metropolises, Hong Kong often comes at a premium.

 That’s not to say it’s impossible to find a good deal.
-Most of the best budget hotels in Hong Kong dwell in Kowloon.
-If you’re trying to save some money aim stay in Tsim Sha Tsui , Yau Ma Tei or Mong Kok where you’ll find the best selection.
+Most of the best budget hotels dwell in Kowloon.
+If you’re trying to save some money aim stay in Tsim Sha Tsui, Yau Ma Tei or Mong Kok where you’ll find the widest selection.